container-interop/service-provider/PSR-XX-provider.md

 If a consuming container supports enumerated dependencies, it MAY perform a run-time type-check (e.g. `instanceof`) on a service provider instance, to check if the provider supports dependency enumeration.

 The `getDependencies` method MUST return an associative array with the service identifier as the key, and an array of dependency service identifiers as the value.
-Dependency information may be used by a container to, for example, validate dependencies before invoking any factory/extension definitions.

 A consuming container MUST NOT reject a provider that does not support dependency enumeration.